It’s time to get paid!

 - A branded, online payment portal where customers can review their invoice.
 After invoice creation, a protected link is sent electronically to your customer.
 They then access the portal (only pre-authorized individuals can do so) to view the invoice.
 The portal allows customers to interact with you.
 They can enter questions into the portal screen.
 You receive a notification and can respond in seconds or minutes.
 The conversation is preserved for later reference.

 - Added transparency.
 Not sure if the customer has received the invoice?
 With BILL, you can find out if it has been viewed by the customer, along with the date and time this occurred.

 - The pathway to consolidated digital payments.
 When a customer views the invoice, they have the option to pay by pushing a button.
 The payments, whether they are ACH, EFT, eChecks, credit cards or more, are immediately associated with the correct account and invoice number and quickly land in your banking account.

 - The elimination of manual data entry with integrations.
-Bill.com integrates with leading accounting software including QuickBooks Online, Xero, Netsuite, and Intacct.
-When a customer pays an invoice, that information is captured and noted as paid by Bill.com and then synced with your accounting software to ensure the information is reconciled appropriately.
+BILL integrates with leading accounting software including QuickBooks Online, Xero, NetSuite, and Intacct.
+When a customer pays an invoice, that information is captured and noted as paid by BILL and then synced with your accounting software to ensure the information is reconciled appropriately.
 No more data entry is necessary and you get a more accurate view of AR activities.